 People are afraid to say that sometimes.
 They want you to think that it’s all about your chops and your composing.
 But I’m here to tell you it’s not.
 I’m not the best composer in the video-game industry — or even close… I’ll leave that recognition to people like Michael Giacchino & Uematsu-san.
 But I’m one of the best networkers… which is why I get a lot of work and have been fortunate enough to have worked on over 275 games over the past 18 years.
 The four things I have to say all have to do with networking and not the talent side.

 How do you get into the video-game industry doing music?
 The first thing is to join the Game Audio Network Guild (G.A.N.G.).
-G.A.N.G. is non-profit organization I founded over 7 years ago.
+G.A.N.G. is non-profit organisation I founded over 7 years ago.
 In fact, Richard Jacques is heading up our European division and Advisory Board.
 It would take me a lot of time to explain exactly what it is, but please check out www.audiogang.org to get an idea.

 The second thing I’d recommend is to go to the Game Developers Conference (www.gdconf.com).
 GDC is the best place to meet producers, designers, and other audio people, of course, and to learn from the masters who are doing game audio already.
 It’s not just technical; it gives you information about business and the creative aspect and marketing yourself, as well as having a huge job fair where all of the developers and publishers looking for people are sitting right there.

 The third thing is to join the IGDA, the International Game Developers Association (www.igda.org).
-That’s also a non-profit organization, and they have a ton of local chapters all over the world.
+That’s also a non-profit organisation, and they have a ton of local chapters all over the world.
 If you’re just looking to get into the industry, there are a lot of other people just like you but who are programmers, artists, or smaller developers.

 The great thing about the industry right now is that you don’t have to get hired to work on a big $20 million-budget project.
 You can get in the game industry by working on somebody’s cell-phone game that has a $50,000 budget.